surlab/Park_et_al/code/README.md

    - Each file ends with "_results.mat"

 ### Running the script
-For each script, open a Python IDE, nagivate to "scripts/" directory and open each script.
+For each script, open a Python IDE (or MATLAB for "glm_gratings/"), nagivate to "scripts/" directory and open each script.
 Each script is commented in each section for instructions.